kierickson/music_player/README.md

 # music_player
 C program using ATMega32 micro controller to run a simple music player.
+(Project for UCI COMPSCI 145: Embedded Software)

 --avr.c: contains avr_wait function used for timing --lcd.c: contains pre-provided lcd functions to initialize and write to display